aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 This guidance describes architectural considerations and configuration steps for deploying a federated Kubernetes environment in [Amazon Web Services (AWS)](https://aws.amazon.com) Cloud for [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks) using CNCF Open Source Kubernetes Armada [(Karmada)](https://www.cncf.io/blog/2022/03/22/karmada-multi-cluster-management-with-an-ocean-of-nodes/) project.

 Karmada is a [Kubernetes](https://kubernetes.io/) cluster management system with advanced scheduling capabilities, which enables you to deploy and run your containerized applications across multiple Kubernetes clusters, with no changes to your applications structure.
-This guide focuses on deploying Karmada with highly available Amazon EKS clusters.
+This guidance focuses on deploying Karmada with highly available Amazon EKS clusters.

-The intended audience of this guide are DevOps engineers, Cloud architects, system administrators, and platform engineers who would like to get hands-on experience architecting cloud-native applications in the AWS Cloud and are familiar with Kubernetes technology.
+The intended audience of this guidance are DevOps engineers, Cloud architects, system administrators, and platform engineers who would like to get hands-on experience architecting cloud-native applications in the AWS Cloud and are familiar with Kubernetes technology.

 ### Use cases